 Great Ways for Writers to Get More out of Google

-Google is much more than a search engine.
-This post investigates several ways writers can take advantage of its resources without having to download software or apps.
+This post investigates several ways writers can take advantage of Google’s resources without having to download software or apps.

 Google Keep